adsbreliability/ADSB_Realiability/README.md

 ### messages_average

-This module calculates the average messages sent by airplanes in 5 seconds.
+This module calculates the average messages sent by an airplanes in 5 seconds.

 ### find_loss

-This module finds which message have been lost based on the distance of the plane from the received sensor.
+This module finds which message have been lost based on the distance of the plane from the receiversensor.

 ### number_of_planes_when_receiving_packet

 This module calculates the number of distinct aircraft that exists in the transmission range of a sensor in certain time interval.
-You need to provide the position messages received and the general file that contains all messages type.
+You need to provide the position messages received and the general file that contains all messages.